OnroerendErfgoed/atramhasis/docs/source/customisation.rst

   present, Atramhasis will try this language.
 Should generally be set to the main or prevalent language in your thesaurus.
 When not present, Atramhasis falls back to English as the lingua franca.
-* `force diplay language`: Even though the client can generally choose which language a concept or tree view should be displayed in, there are times when it's handy to force the issue.
+* `force display language`: Even though the client can generally choose which language a concept or tree view should be displayed in, there are times when it's handy to force the display language.
 This has been used before for biological taxonomies where you might always want to display the name in Latin, even though there's a more local name available.
 See `force_display_label_language`_ for more information.
 For most thesauri this will be blank.